-The remarkable story of Cloona begins in 1969 with Tibetan monks.
+The remarkable story of Cloona begins in 1968 with Tibetan monks.
 In exile in Britain since the Chinese invasion of Tibet, they were invited to be part of the renovation of Cloona Mill in a project which would see them set up a community in the West of Ireland.
-However, before the project was finished they were refused visas from the Irish government.
-This led to a change of direction for Cloona and resulted in the development of the Retreat Centre which still runs today, some forty years later.
+However, before the work was finished they were refused visas from the Irish government.
+This led to a change of direction for Cloona and resulted in the development of the Retreat Centre which still runs today, some forty-five years later.

 Run by Dhara Kelly, son of the founder, and an experienced team, the retreats currently include yoga, walking, meditation, sauna, massage, wheatgrass, juice fasting, and various other cutting edge practises and treatments.
 Cloona is the only such dedicated detox retreat centre in Ireland or the UK.